Associate Professor Jeffrey S. Thompson, Chair

 Biology and Environmental Studies Students with an interest in both Biology and Environmental Studies may pursue a major in Biology with a minor in Environmental Studies, or a major in Environmental Studies with a concentration in biology.
 Students are advised to choose the programmatic path that best suits their post-graduate goals, and to seek early consultation with faculty in Biology and/or Environmental Studies.

 Biology and Neuroscience Students with an interest in both Biology and Neuroscience may pursue a major in Biology with a concentration in Neuroscience.
-Students interested in this option should consult with a faculty member early in their career.
+Students interested in this option should consult with a Neuroscience faculty member early in their career.